top of page

 What will Counseling Focus on?

 Neurodiversity affirming psychotherapy is an approach to supporting mental health.
-Focusing on individual strengths and unique abilities, this therapeutic approach helps individuals to tap into and recognise their positive attributes and work towards meeting personal goals.
+Focusing on individual strengths and unique abilities, this therapeutic approach helps individuals to tap into and recognize their positive attributes and work towards meeting personal goals.
 Supporting individuals in learning self-advocacy skills to allow them to create opportunities to thrive, your therapist can help you to discover alternatives to masking and trying to fit neurotypical norms that may be negatively impacting your self-worth, overall sense of well-being, or mental health.

 Some of the topics we may focus on are: